Director, Molecular & Cellular Biology Graduate Program

 PhD, Human Cancer Biology, University of Wisconsin, Madision, Wisconsin

-Post Doctoral, Department of Radiation Oncology, Arizona Cancer Center, The University of Arizona
+Post Doctorate, Department of Radiation Oncology, Arizona Cancer Center, The University of Arizona

-Post Doctoral, Department of Pharmacology & Toxicology, , The University of Arizona, Arizona Cancer Center
+Post Doctorate, Department of Pharmacology & Toxicology, , The University of Arizona, Arizona Cancer Center

 Education/Training Program Affiliations